-How do you clean a cloudy mirror?
+How to clean a cloudy mirror with lemon

 A greasy, grimy mirror that hasn’t been cleaned for a while can have its sparkle restored with some washing-up liquid in a bowl of warm water.
 Use a sponge dipped in the bowl to wipe over the surface and then buff away any remaining marks with a clean microfibre cloth.